 Students must earn a minimum of 28 Honors points by successfully completing course credits or documenting extracurricular contracts and co-curricular activities, as outlined below:

-• At least one of the Honors Seminar Courses (3 credits), which fulfill USU’s General Education Breadth requirements.
-Students may take additional seminars to satisfy these GE requirements, if desired.
+• At least one Honors Introductory Seminar (3 credits).
+These seminars fulfill USU’s General Education Breadth requirements.

 • Think Tank Courses (3 credits each) that fulfill USU General Education Depth requirements (these courses may count EITHER for core course requirements or practical application requirements, depending on need)

-• 1 credit pre-thesis/capstone HONR 3900 class that results in a polished Thesis/Capstone Formal Proposal
+• 1-credit pre-thesis/capstone HONR 3900 class that results in a polished Thesis/Capstone Proposal

-• 3 credit Thesis/Capstone course, culminating in the Senior Thesis/Capstone Project
+• 3-credit thesis/capstone course, resulting in the Senior Thesis/Capstone Project

 • 6 total points earned by attending and reporting on co-curricular activities.
-Students will receive .5 point per event that they attend and report in Canvas.
-Honors requires students to attend and report on at least three events per year (one each semester plus another) are required per year.
+Students will earn .5 point per event that they attend and report in Canvas.
+Honors requires students to attend and report on at least three events per year (one each semester plus one more either term).

-• Mandatory College and Honors advising each term: students receive priority registration only if they have met with both their college advisor and the Honors program advisor.
+• Mandatory college and Honors advising each term: students get priority registration only if they have met with both their college advisor and the Honors program advisor before registration begins.

-Students must earn at least a B+ in ENGL 2010.
-Students must also maintain a 3.25 cumulative GPA at USU to remain in the program and achieve a 3.5 cumulative GPA to graduate with Honors.
-Students may not register for pre-thesis or thesis credit until they have at least a 3.5 cumulative GPA.
+• Students must earn at least a B+ in ENGL 2010 or equivalent course.
+Students must also maintain a 3.25 cumulative GPA at USU to remain in the program and a 3.5 cumulative GPA to graduate with Honors.
+Students may not register for pre-thesis or thesis credit unless they have at least a 3.5 cumulative GPA.

 • The student’s extracurricular resume is extremely important.
 Students should list previous college work in Honors courses, service projects, internships, research, and study abroad; previous Honors course credits transfer directly; academic work outside the classroom earns 3 points per 20 hours (please indicate clearly the amount of time spent on each activity).

 • Students may attend and report additional co-curricular activities during their final four semesters and/or do additional contract work.